 "Coin is future, Voice of Volare Ilk."
 Saying this, Gree smacked Lupin hard in the back, resulting in Lupin nearly spitting out a mouthful of bonan wine.

 "What is there to do with so much coin?"
-Lupin said, coughing and trying to inch away from Gree, with little success still.
-"It's heavy, a burden really."
+Lupin said, coughing and trying to inch away from Gree, with little success.
+"It sounds like it would be a great burden."